inoryy/inoryy.github.io/content/post/next-gen-ml-tools.md

 and [PyTorch](https://twitter.com/apaszke/status/1219886260296261632).

 For the time being, JAX authors seem to be sticking to their core competency when it comes to developing new features.
-Of course, a reasonable approach but is also the cause for one of it's main drawbacks: lack of built-in neural network components, aside from the proof-of-concept [Stax](https://github.com/google/jax/blob/master/jax/experimental/stax.py).
+Of course, a reasonable approach but is also the cause for one of its main drawbacks: lack of built-in neural network components, aside from the proof-of-concept [Stax](https://github.com/google/jax/blob/master/jax/experimental/stax.py).

 Adding higher-level features is something where end-users can potentially step in and contribute, and given JAX's solid foundation,